Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+Aaron Gordon will hope to make a difference for the Denver Nuggets at 8:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.

-With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.
+Let's look at Gordon's prop bets, and some stats and trends to help you select good wagers.

 Aaron Gordon Prop Bets vs. the Heat